 Creating traditions with loved ones is a great way to tie happy memories to a holiday.

 Spend Christmas Eve watching movies together.
-Decorate sugar cookies, Visit a local zoo or park on New Year’s Day to kick off the new year.
+Decorate sugar cookies.
+Visit a local beach or park on New Year’s Day to kick off the new year.

 14. Pray for them